Pushing the limits of eccentricity in planet-disc interactions: Results

 To simplify our analysis in this section, we will focus on globally isothermal runs for which the linear theory predicts AMF conservation.
 In this thermal regime, the change of $F_J$ beyond the excitation region can only be facilitated by nonlinear effects.
 In particular, \cite{GoodmanRafikov_2001} and \cite{Rafikov2002a} showed that the waves excited by a circularly orbiting perturber steepen as they propagate until shocking at a distance

 away from the planet, at which point they start to deposit their angular momentum.
+Here, $\gamma$ is the adiabatic index which is set to be 1 in the context of our locally isothermal study.
 This shocking behaviour is naturally captured by fully nonlinear, numerical simulations.
 However, one should note that simulations are also susceptible to numerical dissipation which can artificially damp the waves.
 At our fiducial lower resolution, damping associated with weakly nonlinear shocks was precluded by numerical dissipation , although the eccentric modification of $F_{J}$ associated with planetary excursions and the mutual interaction of waves near $r_{\rm p}$ was resolved adequately.
 Therefore, in order to reduce numerical dissipation, in this section we repeated a limited set of high resolution simulations with much higher radial resolution $N_r=18432,$ but holding the azimuthal resolution constant at $N_\phi\approx6528$.
 In the vicinity of the planetary semi-major axis, this corresponds to $\sim 281$ cells/$H_{\rm p}$.\footnote{This resolution approaches that of \cite{CimermanRafikov_2021}, which used 464 cells/$H_{\rm p}$ in order to achieve quantitative convergence of the shock formation.
 However, their planet mass was $M_{\rm p} = 0.01 M_{\rm th}$ and they only considered circular orbits, precluding a direct comparison.}

 To this end, we visualise the AMF variation across the disc in Fig.~\ref{fig:amf_deposit}.
 We focus on the simplest globally isothermal case with $q=0.0$ so that, within linear theory, $F_J$ is conserved.
 Furthermore, we adopt $p=1.5$ so there are no AMF jumps associated with vortensity gradients which drive corotation torques.
 In the left hand column we plot $F_J$ as a function of radius for both the linear theory (yellow dotted) and simulation (blue solid) results.
 Moving down the rows we consider four values of $e \in \{0.01,0.06,0.12,0.30\}$.